As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Where to Find Cool Rocks in Your Backyard?

-Depending on where you are located, you might find some cool rocks, even in your backyard.
+Depending on where you’re located, you might find some cool rocks, even in your backyard.
 If you don’t know where to start, consider this:

-You can find some cool stones around rocky areas in your backyard, or you can also try by the rivers/Oceanside near your house.
+You can find some cool stones around rocky areas in your backyard or near your house by the rivers or oceanside.
 Since not everybody is lucky enough to have rivers across their home, you might look at the areas mentioned earlier or check the table below to find out where you can find cool rocks.

 Location | Where You Can Find Cool Rocks |